lcardsvr/Home_Sales/README.md

 |      2016|    296050.24|
 |      2017|    296576.69|

-- A query is written that returns the average price, rounded to two decimal places, of a home that has three bedrooms and three bathrooms.
-(5 points)
+### - A query is written that returns the average price, rounded to two decimal places, of a home that has three bedrooms and three bathrooms

 SELECT date_built, round(avg (price),2)
 AS Average_Price